 Represented is a diverse roster of mid-career to established artists who have achieved regional, national, and international acclaim.
-Their works have been featured in many important museum exhibitions and part of the permanent collections such as the Crystal Bridges Museum of American Art, National Museum of Women in the Arts and Smithsonian Museum of African American History and Culture.
+Their works have been featured in many important museum exhibitions and included in permanent collections such as the Crystal Bridges Museum of American Art, the National Museum of Women in the Arts, and the Smithsonian Museum of African American History and Culture.

-Squaring the Flower II, No. 12 by Susan Goldman
+Squaring The Flower V, #1 by Susan Goldman

-GM will highlight works by Delita Martin (b.
-1972) a master printmaker who portrays Black women as magical beings that possess the power to transcend their black skin and exist in a spiritual form.
-Martin’s subjects “occupy liminal landscapes that are defined by color, pattern, and texture.”
-These varying landscapes are what Martin refer to as “veilscapes” where the spirit world and the waking world coexist.
-Through the weaving of history and storytelling, Martin’s offers narratives on the power of women whose stories are not only layered in textures and techniques but also symbolism.
+Delita Martin (b.1972) is a master printmaker who portrays Black women as magical beings with the power to transcend their skin and exist in a spiritual form.
+Through weaving and storytelling, Martin offers narratives on the power of women whose stories are layered in textures, techniques, and symbolism.

-The gallery will honor Nelson Stevens (1938-2022) and his contribution to the Black Arts Movement.
-Stevens was a printmaker and painter, who collaborated with master printmaker Curlee Holton of Raven Fine Art Editions to produce Spirit Sister and Primal Force.
-Stevens was a member of AfriCOBRA (African Commune for Bad Relevant Artists) whose aesthetic lens was rooted in activism and a commitment to creating imagery that railed against racism through positive, powerful, uplifting imagery.
+Nelson Stevens (1938 – 2022) was a printmaker and painter honored for his contributions to the Black Arts Movement.
+Stevens, a member of AfriCOBRA (African Commune of Bad Relevant Artists), had an aesthetic lens rooted in activism and a commitment to creating imagery that railed against racism.

-Lavett Ballard, Susan Goldman, Delita Martin, Arvie Smith and Nelson Stevens.
+Lavett Ballard, Sam Gilliam, Susan Goldman, Michael Gross, Ya La'ford, Delita Martin, Nelson Stevens